 I headed over to our high school track yesterday, using the jog over as my warmup, as I had done in the past.
 Hit Garmin, start running, 4 laps later: 7:20.
 All things considered, pretty happy with that.
 Still not fast, but felt pretty strong the whole way through — I think CrossFit has not only strengthened me fitness-wise, but also mentally.

-Laima and I are training for a fall marathon, with some tune-up races along the way.
+I am training for a fall marathon, with some tune-up races along the way.
 I’ll definitely ramp up my run training, but will also try to get CrossFit in 2-3 times a week — not only do I still enjoy the novelty and pushing of the envelope, it definitely has made me stronger, which will only help my running.